RyanHUNGry/league-of-legends-EDA/README.md

 ---
 ## Hypothesis testing:
 ### Answering the question:
-Our specific question was: how have dragons been valued over time?
+Our specific question was: **is there a variation in dragons killed in split**?
 We can gain more insight into this question by looking at the mean number of `dragons` killed per split, and seeing if any variations occurred.
-Per our bivariate analysis above, We can see that the Fall split had the lowest mean number of dragons killed by 1.827.
+Per our bivariate analysis above, we can see that the Fall split had the lowest mean number of dragons killed by 1.827.

 <iframe src="assets/fig_bivariate_1.html" width=800 height=600 frameBorder=0>s</iframe>